-Hudson Valley is releasing their debut EP titled “Seven” on Friday, May 24, 2019.
+Hudson Valley released their debut EP titled “Seven” on Friday, May 24, 2019.
 Undiscovered Nashville is very excited about this EP.
 The first time I walked into The Sutler Saloon and heard them play, I became an instant fan of their music.
 The band is named for the Hudson River Valley in New York, which is where lead singer, Sarah Owens grew up.
 Hudson Valley’s music features Sarah’s incredible vocal power and beautiful harmonies.
-Undiscovered Nashville was able to catch with the lead singer to talk about the band, songwriting, musical influences and their EP.
+Undiscovered Nashville was able to catch up with the lead singer to talk about the band, songwriting, musical influences and their EP.

 From the Hudson Valley to Nashville

 When Sarah Owens tells people, she is from New York; many assume New York City.
 However, the Hudson Valley region of New York State follows the Hudson River from between Albany and West Chester County.
 It is a beautiful area known for apple orchards; in fact, the Hudson Valley is the home of Angry Orchard Hard Cider.

 Sarah, like many others chasing their dreams in Nashville, has been singing her entire life.
 She said, “Singing is what I’ve always wanted to do for a living.
 Country music is my favorite thing in the world.
 I have never wanted to be in any other genre of music.”
 While still singing in New York, Sarah began working with a Nashville based team.
 The lead singer said, “After traveling back and forth from New York to Nashville every month to write songs, we realized we needed to be in Nashville.”
 My husband and also the band’s drummer, Richie and I moved to Nashville in February of 2018.
 We haven’t stopped working since.”